GegAll/Smeared-Spectral-Density-Reconstruction-with-a-Broad-Audience-of-Neural-Networks/README.md

 │   └── training_data_Nb...Nrho....hdf5
 │
 ├── trained_models_sigma44/
-│   ├── (This directory will be created by Step 2)
-│   ├── Nmax/
+│   ├── (This directory will be created by Step 2, but in this repository already trained versions are available) │   ├── Nmax/
 │   │   ├── replica_1_best.pth
 │   │   └── replica_1_best_history.csv
 │   └── ...
 │
 ├── trained_models_sigma63/
-│   ├── (This directory will be created by Step 2)
-│   └── ...
+│   ├── (This directory will be created by Step 2, but in this repository already trained versions are available) │   └── ...
 │
 ├── mock_predictions_sigma44/
-│   ├── (This directory will be created by Step 3)
+│   ├── (This directory will be created by Step 3, but in this repository predictions done with the trained models are available)
 │   └── O3_predictions_Nmax_sigma0.44.hdf5
 │
 ├── mock_predictions_sigma63/